szstonelee/redisoo/use.md

 If something wrong with the connection, you can see the output error message in the Redisoo console, e.g.
 ```
-Connecting to database error! error msg = Access denied for user 'redis;'@'localhost' (using password: YES)
+Connecting to database error! error msg = Access denied for user 'redis'@'localhost' (using password: YES)
 Connecting to database error! error msg = Malformed connection string.
 Connecting to database error! error msg = Can't connect to MySQL server on '127.0.0.1' (61)
 ```
+Check your MySQL config and try to use mysql client tool for some tests to figure out what is wrong with your connection string.

 ### get